 Understanding how to find the sum of interior angles is a fundamental skill in geometry, providing a basis for analyzing shapes and structures in various fields.
 The formula (n - 2) × 180° allows us to quickly and accurately calculate the sum of interior angles for any simple polygon, based on the number of its sides.

 From architecture to computer graphics, the principles of interior angles play a crucial role in design, engineering, and problem-solving.
-By mastering this concept and appreciating its real-world applications, you can unlock a deeper understanding of the geometric world around us.
+By mastering this concept and appreciating its real-world applications, you can access a deeper understanding of the geometric world around us.

 Ready to put your knowledge into practice?
 Try calculating the sum of interior angles for different polygons you encounter in your daily life.
 Share your findings in the comments below and challenge yourself to explore more advanced geometric concepts.
 Let's continue learning and exploring the fascinating world of geometry together!